AndreasVerhoeven/AveMenuKit/README.md

 This allows you to embed a custom view in a menu.
 The element cannot be highlighted and the custom view can be interacted with by the user (e.g. you can place controls in it).
 This element is best used a `headers` element.

+The view you supply can take up the full width of the menu and is free to determine its own height.

 #### Example